"Finally, brethren, whatever things are true, whatever things are honorable,

 A virtue is an habitual and firm disposition to do the good.

 Grace is God's free gift of himself, and virtue is man's free response to God.
 God gives us grace to live a virtuous life through the Holy Spirit.
-The goal of a virtuous life is to become partakers in divine nature and become like God (Second Peter 1:3-5).
+The goal of a virtuous life is through God and Our Lord Jesus Christ one can share in divine nature (Second Peter 1:2-5).
 Faith, Hope, and Charity are called the Theological virtues, for they unite us to God.
 Prudence, Justice, Fortitude and Temperance are called the Cardinal or Moral virtues, as they govern our relationships during life.

 The Moral Sense is one of the Spiritual senses of Scripture, and addresses how we are to act in matters of right behavior and in application to Christian life.
 Morality refers to the goodness or evil of human acts.
 A morally good act requires the goodness of the action, the intention or purpose, and the circumstances.